Ikzer/ikzer.github.io/_posts/2022-08-19-javascript-games-part-iii.md

 The more significant games I want to cover are:

-- Pong
-- Space Invaders
+- Asteroids
-- Speed Race/Night Driver/Fonz (racing)
-- Breakout (brickle destroy)
+- Baseball
-- Star Raiders (first person space shooter)
-- MUD (this can be fun)
+- Demon Attack
+- Donkey Kong
+- Missile Command
-- Flight Simulator
+- Pitfall!
-- Empire (the first map conquer game)
-- Lunar Lander
+- Utopia
-- Tank
+- Zaxxon

 It's a lot but well, here are most of the most basic mechanics that everything after have repeated.
 I plan to do this in about four months, perhaps before end of the year.
 Now on to the next generation!